Scheduled MonumentsEnglandChichester Dyke, Broyle earthwork, section at Brandy Hole, extending E 230yds (210m) from railway, New Fishbourne

 What is Chichester Dyke, Broyle earthwork, section at Brandy Hole, extending E 230yds (210m) from railway, New Fishbourne?

-Chichester Dyke, Broyle earthwork, section at Brandy Hole is a linear defensive earthwork of Iron Age date situated near Chichester in West Sussex.
+Chichester Dyke, Broyle earthwork is a linear defensive earthwork located near New Fishbourne in Sussex, England, forming part of a broader system of Iron Age fortifications in the Chichester area.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005854.

 Who is responsible for protecting Chichester Dyke, Broyle earthwork, section at Brandy Hole, extending E 230yds (210m) from railway, New Fishbourne?